MicrosoftDocs/quantum-docs-pr/articles/quickstarts/index.md

 To configure Visual Studio:

 1. Download and install [Visual Studio](https://visualstudio.microsoft.com/downloads/) 16.3 or greater, with the .NET Core cross-platform development workload enabled.
-2. Download and install the [Microsoft QDK](https://marketplace.visualstudio.com/items?itemName=quantum.DevKit).
+2. Download and install the [Microsoft QDK extension](https://marketplace.visualstudio.com/items?itemName=quantum.DevKit).

 ### Configure for Jupyter Notebooks and Python